Epi/Biostats Summer Institute - Introduction to R for Public Health Researchers 140.604.73

 If you have a question not covered during class, please post it on Slack.
 This allows everyone to see it.
 If another student does not answer your question (which we encourage!), we will try to answer it within 24 hours.
 If you feel uncomfortable posting a question publicly, let a TA or instructor know your question and we will post it for you anonymously.

-This setup allows you to follow along on Zoom while also doing the
+To get the most out of this class, if possible, we suggest working virtually with a large monitor or two screens.
+This setup allows you to follow along on Zoom while also doing the hands-on coding.

 Please click here for details about using Zoom.